HL7NZ/hpi/input/pagecontent/general.md

 ```

-This is a reference from a property called ‘practitioner’ to a Practitioner resource that has the identifier _99ZZZZ_
-in the system _https://standards.digital.health.nz/id/hpi_  It has the disadvantage that if the client wishes to
-retrieve the target resource, then it must do a query by identifier.
-There are also a number of search queries
-that require a direct reference rather than an identifier.
+This is a reference from a property called ‘practitioner’ to a Practitioner resource that has the identifier 92ZZRR in the system _https://standards.digital.health.nz/id/hpi_ .
+It has the disadvantage that if the client wishes to retrieve the target resource, then it must do a query by identifier.
+There are also a number of search queries that require a direct reference rather than an identifier.

 ### Merging resource and Dormant identifiers

 In some cases, a single entity may have been accidentally assigned multiple identifiers.
 When this is discovered to have occurred, one of the identifiers is deprecated and becomes a ‘dormant’ identifier, leaving the other as the active one.
 Both identifiers will appear in the active resource identifier list, with the dormant identifiers having a _use_ value of ‘old’ and the active having a _use_ value of ‘official’.

-When reading the resource, if the deprecated id is used, then the resource that is returned will have the deprecated id, but the identifiers will be the correct ones (ie the
+When reading the resource, if the deprecated id is used, then the resource that is returned will have the deprecated id, but the identifiers will be the correct ones (ie the one with a _use_ value of ‘official’.)

 For example, assume that there are 2 Practitioner resources exposed by the HPI, each with a single identifier.
 The id of the resource matches the identifier value.